Author Instructions

 Tables

-Number tables consecutively using Roman numerals (I, II, III, IV, etc.).
+Number tables consecutively using Arabic numerals (1, 2, 3 etc.).
 A title should be given to each table and it must use capital letters.
 Explanatory material and footnotes should be typed below the table and should be designated with superscript letters, such as a) or b).
 Units of measurement should be included with numerical values at the top of columns.
 Avoid detailed explanations of the experimental conditions used to obtain the data shown in tables (which should be included in the Materials and Methods section).

 Figures

 Figures include line drawings and photographs.
-Single-column figures must not exceed 84 mm x 220 mm.
-Double-column figures must not exceed 173 mm x 220 mm.
+Figures must not exceed 173 mm x 220 mm.
+Since all figures are presented at full column width by online-publication, we recommend preparing them accordingly.
 Magnifications of photographs should be indicated in the legends and/or by scales included in the photographs.
 Illustrations must be self-explanatory and they should be numbered consecutively with Arabic numerals (i.e., Fig. 1, Fig. 2, etc.).
 Each figure should have a short title.
-Figure legends should be typed together in a separate sheet(s).
 Figure legends should include sufficient experimental details to make the figures intelligible; however, duplicating the descriptions provided in the Materials and Methods should be avoided.

 Supplementary material

 Supplementary material adds, but is not essential, to a reader’s understanding of a manuscript.
+Supplementary material may comprise data, text, audio or video files.
 Authors are encouraged to submit supplementary material for online-only publication.
-Supplementary material may comprise data, text, audio or movie files, and is published online alongside the accepted manuscript.

 As supplementary material is peer-reviewed, authors must submit it in its final form as part of their manuscript submission.
 After a manuscript has been accepted for publication, authors may not make any changes to the supplementary material.